 If the parameter α is set symmetrically (e.g. set equal values for all K dimensions) to:

-Then the variance of the distribution is given by (Gelman et al., 2004).E to the αparameters correspondentrated around the mean (e.g. if used as a prior then this means the most likely value for the prior is around its means which is also equal to have a high confidence to the mean of the prior).:
+Then the variance of the distribution is given by equation .
+(Gelman et al., 2004).
+Equation clearly shows that variance of the Dirichlet distribution is inversely proportional to the concentration parameter α.
+In other words, large concentration parameters correspond to distributions concentrated around the mean (e.g. if used as a prior then this means the most likely value for the prior is around its means which is also equal to have a high confidence to the mean of the prior).

-Given some data we can obtain a posterior distribution for using Bayes rule:
+Given some data we can obtain a posterior distribution for using Bayes rule (by multiplying the prior and likelihood):

 By substituting from equation and equation we can write: